cspohr5119/ftc-event-sim/README.md

 in fact, virtually equal if there is no randomness applied.

 ## Change Log
+5/19/2019 Added support for Laplace distribution in ScoreRandomness.
+Studing real event data, the random distribution seemed to follow this type of curve.
+Tighness and skew are also controlled by values in the options file.

 5/14/2019 Added multi-day tournaments with RoundsToScheduleAtStart, ScheduleAtBreaks, BeaksAfter, ScheduleRoundsAhead, and StartingRoundsOpponentPairingMethod options.